AppLovin IPO: Why the mobile tech company went public

 When KKR bought a minority stake in AppLovin in mid-2018 it valued the Palo Alto concern at around $2 billion.
 According to TechCrunch “that number appears comically low”, given the revenue figures that followed - $483 million in 2018 and $994 million the following year.

-How much will the AppLovin IPO raise?
+How much has the AppLovin IPO raised?

 Is AppLovin profitable?